casangi/casadocs/docs/tasks/task_tclean.rst

    number of sub-cubes into which the data are partitioned in the major cycles. `chnchnks` is roughly estimated as the result from dividing `memreq` by `memavail`.
-The amount of memory effectively used is kept below the amount of memory available, thanks to the partitioning of the data in sub-cubes and further finer partitioning done in the minor cycles.
+The amount of memory effectively used is kept below the estimated amount of memory available, thanks to the partitioning of the data in sub-cubes and further finer partitioning done in the minor cycles.
 The `memreq` estimate grows proportionally to the data dimensions, type of gridder, and number of processes in parallel mode.